McMaNGOS/IIDXCV/README.md

 ```
 python IIDXCV.py -v yourvideo.mp4
 ```
-The video should start, and keys should begin being printed to the console upon detection.
+The video should start, and you should start seeing keystrokes in the console window.
+Giving another window focus may send keystrokes to that window instead, so be careful here.

+You can cancel the execution of the bot by pressing CTRL+C.

 ## TODO (in order of priority)

-### Add button-hitting capabilities
+### ~~Add button-hitting capabilities~~ (DONE)

-Self-explanatory, probably simple to implement since there are Python libraries available for this purpose (inputs, pygame, etc).
+~~Self-explanatory, probably simple to implement since there are Python libraries available for this purpose (inputs, pygame, etc).~~

+This is now implemented.
+The bot uses PyUserInput to press keys (simple, cross-platform solution).
+To use this bot with a gamepad, one would have to use an application to bind keystrokes to gamepad presses.

 ### Read from screen instead of video